-Car insurance companies calculate your premium based on a number of factors, one of them being the likelihood for your vehicle to experience theft.
+Car insurance providers calculate your premium based on a number of factors, one of them being the likelihood for your vehicle to experience theft.
 This is usually based on your car’s make, model, series and so on.

-Some companies will reduce your premium if you have applied extra anti-theft devices to the vehicle’s ‘standard form’.
+Some providers will reduce your premium if you have applied extra anti-theft devices to the vehicle’s ‘standard form’.
 Others don’t include this in their premium calculations.
 More importantly, introducing your own anti-theft measures improves your car’s protection and, with it, your peace of mind.